MohamadFazel/Align-3D/README.md

 # Align-3D
 Aligning 3D particles using a given Template.
-Check the master bracnch for the software and the complete description.
+Please check the master bracnch for the software and the complete description.